 We obtain information about you when you enquire about our products or services or place an order for them.
 We also collect information when you voluntarily complete customer surveys or provide feedback.
 This information can be collected via our website, email, and telephone or other written communications.
 Website usage information is collected using Cookies.

 What type of information is collected from you?

-The personal information that we collect might include your company name, address, your name and contact information such as email address, telephone number and fax number.
+The personal information that we collect might include your company name, company address, your name and job title as well as contact information such as email address, telephone number and fax number.

 Your IP address, web browser type and information regarding what pages are accessed and when may be collected automatically.

 How is your information used?